So, you have planned to start your own business.

 For example, management decisions must often be made by formal vote and recorded in corporate minutes.
 Director and shareholder meetings must be properly noticed and documented.

 If the corporation distributes profits to the shareholders in the form of dividends, shareholders pay income tax on those distributions.
-This creates a double taxation of corporate profits.
+This creates double taxation of corporate profits.

 As with any business type that offers liability protection to owners, a corporation must be created at the state level.
 Articles of Incorporation (sometimes called a Certificate of Incorporation) in the appropriate state must be filed and filing fees paid.